TempleRAIL/SOGMP-/README.md

 # SOGMP++/SOGMP: Stochastic Occupancy Grid Map Prediction in Dynamic Scenes

+## Notice
+The new version with software optimization is available at ["SCOPE: Stochastic Cartographic Occupancy Prediction Engine for Uncertainty-Aware Dynamic Navigation"](https://arxiv.org/abs/2407.00144.pdf), where we used the acronym SCOPE (Stochastic Cartographic Occupancy Prediction Engine) instead of SOGMP.
+The updated code is available in our new GitHub repository [scope](https://github.com/TempleRAIL/scope) and its related predictive uncertainty-aware navigation code is available in our new GitHub repository [scope_nav](https://github.com/TempleRAIL/scope_nav).

+## Introduction
 Implementation code for our paper ["Stochastic Occupancy Grid Map Prediction in Dynamic Scenes"](https://openreview.net/pdf?id=fSmkKmWM5Ry)([arXiv](https://arxiv.org/abs/2210.08577)) in Conference on Robot Learning (CoRL) 2023.
-Two stochastic occupancy grid map (OGM) predictor algorithms (i.e. SOGMP and SOGMP++) implemented by pytorch.
+Two stochastic occupancy grid map (OGM) predictor algorithms (i.e. SOGMP and SOGMP++) were implemented by Pytorch.
 Video demos can be found at [multimedia demonstrations](https://youtu.be/lRxuADBL32U).
 Here are three GIFs showing the occupancy grid map prediction comparison results (0.5s, or 5 time steps into the future) of our proposed SOGMP++, SOGMP algorithms, and ConvLSTM, PhyDNet, DeepTracking, and SOGMP_NEMC baselines on three different datasets with different robot models.
 * OGM-Turtlebot2: